Basic Energy (4)

 Introduces students to local power generation facilities through touring potential job sites, performing market research and preparing for the POSS test which is required for entry level employment or apprenticeship.

-Provides a background in power plant cycles, systems and equipment, including an introduction to instrumentation and control.
+Provides a background in power boilers, boiler systems & equipment, an introduction to the safe operation, maintenance & control of boilers.
 Prerequisite: PPO 102.

 Plant Operations Refrigeration & HVAC (5)